Danny Williams (Canadian politician): Popularity

 Williams' popularity is said to be unmatched in Canadian political history; his high approval ratings lasted right up until his retirement.
-Although Williams' premiership was considered quite controversial in Canada at large, except for his first year in office, his own provincial approval ratings and those of his government have been consistently in the seventy to eighty percent range for the majority of the time he was in office.
-According to polling organisation Corporate Research Associates (CRA), Williams remains by far the most popular provincial or federal leader in the country.
+Although Williams' premiership was considered quite controversial in Canada at large, except for his first year in office, his own provincial approval ratings and those of his government had been consistently in the 70 to 80 percent range for the majority of the time he was in office.
+According to polling organisation Corporate Research Associates (CRA), Williams remained by far the most popular provincial or federal leader in the country for the majority of the time he was in office.

 During his first year in office Williams and his government suffered low approval ratings.
 However, approval for Williams and his government dramatically improved in 2005.
 A poll showed support for the Williams government was at 86 percent after Williams secured a deal with Federal Prime Minister Martin over equalization payments.
 The CRA poll in March 2006 showed 82 percent satisfaction with his government and 71 percent in William's premiership.
-Polling conducted throughout 2007, showed that support for Williams and his government remained high.
+Polling conducted throughout 2007 showed that support for Williams and his government remained high.
 In August 2007, the CRA found that 86 percent were satisfied with the government's performance; 77 percent supported Williams as premier, and 76 percent endorsed the PC party.

 A mid-term poll by CRA in November 2009 showed that 77 percent of decided voters backed Williams' Progressive Conservatives.
 His popularity had been in the seventies according to polls conducted by the CRA earlier in 2009.
 Two other polls conducted in late 2009 showed similar results, the first of which was by Global News and Ipsos and the second was by Angus Reid.
 The Angus Reid poll surveyed Canadians in nine provinces and found that Williams was by far the most popular premier in Canada.
-78 percent of respondents in the province approved of Williams' performance, the only other premier to receive the support of more than half of respondents in their province was Saskatchewan Premier Brad Wall with 58 percent.
+78 percent of respondents in the province approved of Williams' performance; the only other premier to receive the support of more than half of respondents in their province was Saskatchewan Premier Brad Wall with 58 percent.

 A CRA poll released in March 2010 showed public support for Williams' Progressive Conservative Party that had extended to a record 80 percent of decided voters, up from 77 percent from February.
 Satisfaction with the government was 93 percent voters.
 After controversies arose surrounding the accidental expropriation of the Grand Falls-Windsor paper mill and the province's readiness to react to a possible oil spill, the Williams led government as well as his personal popularity took a slight hit.
 A CRA poll conducted in May 2010, showed that satisfaction with the government was at 87 percent down from 93 percent in March, the party's support had fallen five percent to 75 percent and Williams own support fell to 79 percent down from 81 percent.
-Even with the slight loss in support Williams remains by far the most popular provincial or federal leader in the country.
+Even with the slight loss in support, Williams remains by far the most popular provincial or federal leader in the country.